 Tip #9 – Cover Your Arms and Legs

 Shorts and short-sleeved shirts can be worn at your own risk, but paint chips may contaminate and irritate your skin, so be warned.
-To be on the safe side, it’s best to wear pants and a long-sleeved shirt.
+To be on the safe side, it’s useful to wear pants and a long-sleeved shirt.

 Tip #10 – Get Familiar With Your Scraper

 Like other tools, you should get familiar with your paint scraper and learn how to use it properly, especially if you choose an electric model.